Good reduction of three-point Galois covers

 \section{Stable reduction of covers}

 Let $R$ be a mixed characteristic $(0, p)$ complete discrete valuation ring (DVR) with residue field $k$ and fraction field $K$.
 We set $X \cong \proj^1_K$, and we fix a smooth model $X_R = \proj^1_R$ of $X$.
 Let $G$ be a finite group with cyclic $p$-Sylow group.
 Let $f: Y \to X$ be a $G$-Galois cover defined over $K$, such that the branch points of $f$ are defined over $K$ and their specializations do not collide on the special fiber of $X_R$.
 Assume that $f$ is branched at at least three points.
-By a theorem of Deligne and Mumford (\cite[Corollary 2.7]{DM:ir}), combined with work of Raynaud (\cite{Ra:pg}, \cite{Ra:sp}) and Liu (\cite{Li:sr}), there is a minimal finite extension $K^{st}/K$ with valuation ring $R^{st}$, and a unique model $f^{st}: Y^{st} \to X^{st}$ of $f_{K^{st}} := f \times_K K^{st}$ (called the \emph{stable model} of $f$) over $R^{st}$ such that
+The cover $f$ may not have a smooth model over $R$, but it at least has a model over a finite extension of $R$ that is ``as close to smooth as possible."
+Specifically, by a theorem of Deligne and Mumford (\cite[Corollary 2.7]{DM:ir}), combined with work of Raynaud (\cite[Appendice]{Ra:pg}, \cite[Proposition 2.4.5]{Ra:sp}) and Liu (\cite[Theorem 0.1]{Li:sr}), there is a minimal finite extension $K^{st}/K$ with valuation ring $R^{st}$, and a unique model $f^{st}: Y^{st} \to X^{st}$ of $f_{K^{st}} := f \times_K K^{st}$ (called the \emph{stable model} of $f$) over $R^{st}$ such that

 \begin{itemize} \item The special fiber $\ol{Y}$ of $Y^{st}$ is semistable (i.e., has only ordinary double points for singularities). \item The ramification points of $f_{K^{st}}$ specialize to \emph{distinct} smooth points of $\ol{Y}$. \item $G$ acts on $Y^{st}$, and $X^{st} = Y^{st}/G$. \item Any genus zero irreducible component of $\ol{Y}$ contains at least three marked points (i.e., ramification points or points of intersection with the rest of $\ol{Y}$). \end{itemize} If the last criterion is omitted, we say we have a \emph{semistable model} for $f$.
 If we are working over a finite extension $K'/K^{st}$ with valuation ring $R'$, we will sometimes abuse language and call $f^{st} \times_{R^{st}} R'$ the stable model of $f$.
 This is justified because the special fiber of such a model is identical to that of the original stable model.